apinf/api-guidelines/process.md

 In APInf we use unified process for Platform API development.
 Platform APIs are non-profit APIs.
 Our intention is not to charge clients for using them.
 They are part of the platform.

+For each platform API we have two versions:
+- production and
+- development

+Production API is the live one and fully functional version.
+The design has been frozen.
+It might change, but changes are not backwards breaking.
+Development version is the design version of next API version (minor/major changes).

 [PIC HERE]

 ## 1. Define typical use cases